aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

 I added the Create, get, Update and Delete method in CoverTypecontroller.cs file.
 Later i updated the code of sd.cs file and added the same update methods in it.

+I added the new entries for the price in the product.cs file.
+After that i added the those rpoperties in the ProductController.cs file also.